Turning broken DAS deployments into carrier-approved, operational networks

 When “installed” is no longer good enough

 A failed—or forgotten—DAS isn’t just a sunk cost.
+It’s a signal that the infrastructure was never truly operational.